-During pregnancy the mothers body becomes more sensitive and receptive, while her body exhibits unusual symptoms as many hormonal and physical changes take place.
-Pregnancy is a time when it is most important for her to listen to her body and pay attention to any symptoms that she is experiencing.
-The symptoms that arise during pregnancy can indicate certain deficiencies or imbalances in the woman’s state of health.
-She should try to correct any imbalances and relieve any discomforts that appear during pregnancy using safe and natural methods.
+During pregnancy a mother’s body becomes more sensitive and receptive, and her body exhibits unusual symptoms as hormonal and physical changes take place.
+During pregnancy it is important to listen to your body and pay attention to any symptoms that you are experiencing.
+Problems that arise during pregnancy can indicate certain deficiencies or imbalances in your state of health.
+You can correct imbalances and relieve pregnancy related problems using safe and natural methods.

 Constipation can be caused by the weight and pressure of the fetus, the effects of relaxin upon the bowels, the increased levels of progesterone during pregnancy or a poor quality iron supplement (Ferrous Sulphate).

-- Increase the consumption of fiber rich foods such as fruits, green leafy vegetables, whole grains, beans and legumes.
+- Increase your consumption of dietary fibre by eating more fruits, green leafy vegetables, whole grains, beans and legumes.
 Snacking on prunes or drinking prune juice is a simple, gentle way to promote bowel movements.

 - Make sure to include magnesium-rich foods in the diet, as magnesium is essential for proper bowel function.
 Natural sources of magnesium include nuts and seeds, honey, wheat bran, whole grains, tofu, spinach and other green vegetables.

 - Consider taking psyllium husk (Plantago ovata) which is a gentle fiber that encourages regular bowel movements.
 Psyllium is safe and will not make the bowels dependent because it works by encouraging peristalsis in the bowels rather than purgatory action like many herbal laxatives.
 Always take psyllium on an empty stomach (about 30 minutes before a meal or 2 hours afterward) and with large amounts of water, otherwise it will absorb water from your bowels and may worsen the condition.

-- If taking and Iron supplement check that it is a non-constipating form.
+- If taking and Iron supplement check that it is a non-constipating form of iron.